 No wonder Sandra was ignited.
 What she saw was not your standard spring display.
 Rather than planting blocks of just one color in the typical tulip presentation, the horticultural team for The Trustees of Reservations had ordered bulbs from Colorblends, a purveyor known for artistic and carefully calibrated combinations.
 For Stevens-Coolidge, the team chose a blend that featured sherbet and lemon hues.

 That scene served as the starting gate for Sandra’s ingenuity.
 Inspired by her connections to Paris—she lived there in her 20s—Sandra slipped easily into a celebration of tulips’ color range.
 In some arrangements, she coupled them with complementary hues for a spunky, smiling display.
 But she also found them to be perfect collaborators for what she calls “the soft landing” of building color echoes.
 “In the French flower shops, it’s all about bringing tones together for a nuanced story,” she explains.
 She also nestled different forms together to gain depth.
 Even within the tulip realm, by pairing double, French, and lily-petaled tulips, Sandra achieved arrangements with dimension and intrigue beyond the color factor.

-The resounding outburst of appreciation was so deep, The Stevens-Coolidge Place plans to stage a vastly expanded celebration of color in spring 2021.
-With 150,000 bulbs planted throughout their grounds for the Spring Spectacular, flowers will shine and inspire once again.
+The resounding outburst of appreciation was so deep, The Stevens-Coolidge Place staged a vastly expanded celebration of color in spring 2021.
+With 150,000 bulbs planted throughout their grounds for Bloomfest, flowers will continue to shine and inspire.

-The Stevens-Coolidge Place’s Spring Spectacular will be held April 24–May 16, 2021.
+The Stevens-Coolidge Place’s Bloomfest will be held April 21–May 15, 2022.
 Pre-registration is required.
 For more information, visit thetrustees.org

 By Tovah Martin | Photography by Kindra Clineff